-In connection with our audits of USADF's financial statements, we considered USADF's internal control over financial reporting, consistent with our auditor's responsibility discussed below.
-We performed our procedures related to USADF's internal control over financial reporting in accordance with U.S. generally accepted government auditing standards.
+In connection with our audit of the USADF's financial statements, we considered the USADF's internal control over financial reporting, consistent with our auditor's responsibility discussed below.
+We performed our procedures related to the USADF's internal control over financial reporting in accordance with U.S. generally accepted government auditing standards.